rationalagents/twbxless/README.md

 ## Config (optional)

-twbxless supports two environment variables:
+twbxless supports 3 configuration environment variables:

 **PORT**: lingua franca in servlerless, the port to bind to (default is `8080`)

 **HYPEREXEC**: path to the executables provided with Hyper API (default is `/hyperapi/lib/hyper` since that's where [Dockerfile](Dockerfile) put it)

+**URLPREFIX**: required prefix for any URL retrieved (default is `https://public.tableau.com/`)

 ## Use